burger icon

 • Why?
 That 48-hour lag is a killer.
 Add a missing doc, weekend, or public holiday and you’re twiddling your thumbs.
 More than one withdrawal?
 Gonna wait even longer.

 • How to fix?
 Smash out your docs early.
 Watch every inbox for support emails (check spam too!).
 Still nothing after a few days?
-Give live chat a nudge.
+Give live chat a nudge, but be aware support is frequently described as bot-heavy and generic.
+Live chat is often unavailable during Australian early morning hours (3 AM - 7 AM AEST).

 Crypto or Bank Deposits Not Showing